Where Active Lifestyles Fit Into How People Choose a Neighborhood

 Courts, clubs, and community.
 Sports are not a hobby section on a real estate site.
 They are how you meet your neighbors.

-When you move to a new city, the hardest part is not finding a house.
-It is finding your people.
+Whether you are moving to the Triangle or have lived here for years, the hardest part of settling into a neighborhood is finding your people.
 Sports communities solve that problem fast.

 Pickleball in particular has exploded in the Triangle.
 But it is not just pickleball — running clubs, tennis leagues, cycling groups, and fitness communities are all active here.
-These are the fastest way to build a social network after a relocation.
+These are the fastest way to build a social network — whether you just moved in or you have been here for years and want a real community on your block.

 I play pickleball in these communities.
-I know which courts are packed at 7am, which clubs welcome newcomers, and which neighborhoods have the best access to facilities.
+I know which courts are packed at 7am, which clubs welcome new players, and which neighborhoods have the best access to facilities.
 That is not something you find on Zillow.

 Court & Club Directory